 La Napoule Art Foundation and Fondation David R. Graham are pleased to bring together Canadian artists of all genres to a new residency program in which artists will receive inspiration, support, and opportunities for career growth, while strengthening the intercultural connection between Canada and France.

-LNAF will host Canadian artists including Ms. Isabel Dréan in a month-long residency to take place Fall 2022.
+LNAF will host Canadian artists including Ms. Isabel Dréan in a month-long residency to take place November 2022.

 Christmas Beneath the Stars is based on the book by Melissa Hill with a screenplay by Montreal’s Isabel Dréan.
 The story revolves around a nature photographer assigned to capture the beauty of the Northern Lights.
 However, when she arrives at her Alaskan destination the resort is nothing like she pictured.
 Secret Santa was also written and created by Dréan.
 Paul Lepore, Marian Lepore, and Andrew Bishop are additional executive producers on the project. <More> 22-07-2021